2018 3

 2019 SOUTARD 94+p

 Tasted in November 2021.
-It was fragrant on the nose with black cherries and violets, succulent and complex, luscious fruit and silky tannins, splendid structure, length, and lush lingering aftertaste.
+It was fragrant on the nose with black cherries and violets, succulent and complex, luscious fruit and silky tannins, splendid structure, length, and a lush lingering aftertaste.
 Terrific effort.

 2018 SOUTARD 95p